 The variation seen in the elements of care may be partly explained by variations in patient characteristics.
-A previous study demonstrated that patients with LBP in Danish general practice are significantly more severely affected in terms of pain intensity, disability and sick leave compared to patients with LBP in chiropractic practice.
-These differences may partially explain interprofessional differences, but probably offer little explanation of the major intra-professional differences in the practice profiles.
+A previous study demonstrated that patients with LBP in Danish general practice are significantly more severely affected in terms of pain intensity, disability and sick leave compared with patients with LBP in chiropractic practice.
+These differences may partially explain interprofessional differences, but probably offer little explanation of the major intraprofessional differences in the practice profiles.
 Whether differences in the combination of specific care elements reflect a tailoring of care to patient characteristics should be examined in future research.
-Further, investigations of private health insurances and other financial incentives, health care cultures, and individual factors in both patients and clinicians (e.g. personal beliefs and preferences), may contribute to a fuller understanding of the complex interplay of system, setting, provider and patient-level factors that may influence care delivery (28, 29).
+Further, investigations of private health insurances and other financial incentives, healthcare cultures, and individual factors in both patients and clinicians (eg, personal beliefs and preferences), may contribute to a fuller understanding of the complex interplay of system, setting, provider and patient-level factors that may influence care delivery.^{28 29}

 The GPs were the only profession allowed to prescribe pain medication.
-Compared to a similar study conducted in 2011 (30), the prescription of NSAIDs has decreased from 52% to 28%, and the number of visits resulting in any prescription of pain medication decreased from 82% to 40%, which is a positive trend considering current clinical practice guidelines.
-However, in the 2011 study, the most frequently prescribed medication was weak analgesics like Paracetamol (66% of visits).
+Compared with a similar study conducted in 2011,30 the prescription of NSAIDs has decreased from 52% to 28%, and the number of visits resulting in any prescription of pain medication decreased from 82% to 40%, which is a positive trend considering current clinical practice guidelines.
+However, in the 2011 study, the most frequently prescribed medication was weak analgesics such as paracetamol (66% of visits).
 Thus, the total use of pain medication in our study is likely underestimated, as weak and non-prescriptive pain medication was not included in the registration chart.